sroberts/sroberts.github.io/_posts/2015-05-02-imposter-syndrome-in-dfir.md

 ## The "80/20" Inferiority
 > <i class="fa fa-comments-o fa-3x pull-left"></i> "About 95% of the time I just sit around being a mediocre software developer or systems engineer."

 I structured this post in what for me is the order of my imposter syndrome issues.
 I'm less concerned that RSA is going to release a "SRoberts Replacement Box":TM: than the "Pentester Bros" frustrate me by bragging about their conquests (and ignoring their defeats).
-The toughest for me to deal with though is this: 90% of the time I feel useless.
+The toughest for me to deal with though is this: 80% of the time I feel useless.
+DFIR types live for emergencies, but the fact is there just isn't always an emergency.

 ![80/20 Rule](https://lh6.googleusercontent.com/xB3fRshdfQvPqWYeUbBnCfrl6VnHycVp2XIvCOe4rpfKGTmyYwq-rsT_yMWjdqxudMJufQT5Ur3KRO4Ud8fyLTXwQXb-IQgXrae6PcmRxtogBRpjzqs)

-When I interviewed for my position with GitHub I told my future employer's CEO "...the best thing for the company would be for me to be bored all time time".
-It was meant to be a little cheeky, but it's honest; when you see accountants, lawyers, or incident handlers stressed out and frazzled it's going to be a rough few weeks.

-No organizations are without incidents but the fact is while there's always something to do there are also "non-emergency times" (in varying ratios) where as an incident handler it's easy to feel like a 3rd wheel.
-I spend a lot of that time building new systems, either as an ops person or a developer.
+No organizations are without incidents but the fact is while there's always something to do there are also _non-emergency_ times where as an incident handler it's easy to feel like a 3rd wheel.
+I spend a lot of that time building new systems, either as an ops engineer or a developer.
 This ties back to the _Jack of All Trades_ issue, but I know I'm not nearly as good a developer as our real developers.
 Nor am I as good an ops engineer as our real ops engineers.
 It's easy to feel somewhat ancillary, at least until the next emergency.

 ## The "Human Being" Inferiority